Madis0/Vivaldi-tweaks/README.md

 4. Open `browser.html` with a text editor with administrator permissions
 5. Add `<link rel="stylesheet" href="style/custom.css" />` after `<link rel="stylesheet" href="style/common.css" />`
 6. Open **style** and create a file `custom.css` with a text editor with administrator permissions
-7. Copy any code snippets from the folder **CSS** to the file, save
+7. Copy any code snippets from the folder **CSS** to the file, save the file
 8. Start Vivaldi, enjoy!